 Aaron Kula, music director is a nationally recognized conductor, educator, composer, accordionist, and producer.
 In 2018 Mr. Kula was awarded a prestigous Fulbright Specialist grant in music to conduct, lecture and perform in Israel.
-Recently he was appointed principal conductor of the Florida Youth Orchestra.
 A 25 year Boston resident, Aaron Kula attended the New England Conservatory of Music where he cultivated his interdisciplinary studies in conducting and ethnic music.
 His lifelong interest in classical, jazz and folk music led him to form the award-winning Klezmer Company Orchestra in 1997- renamed Klezmer Company Jazz Orchestra (KCJO) in 2016.

 KCJO is a multi-genre performing ensemble with an expansive roster of professional musicians.
 He has conducted several orchestra premiers in South Florida including Duke Ellington's Black Brown and Beige in 2011, Leonard Bernstein's On The Town in 2014, and Jeremiah Symphony in 2016.
 Maestro Kula is artistic director of Kultur Festival, Broadway in Concert and managing director of Kula Concert Productions.
 Mr. Kula uses performances as a platform to transform the concert experience for an intergenerational and multicultural audience.
 He regularly juxtaposes and combines unrelated genres utilizing multi-media presentations to accompany the music.